geerlingguy/drupal-pi/README.md

 You need to download this repository to the Pi and run the included playbook to install and configure everything.

   1. Clone the `drupal-pi` project: `git clone https://github.com/geerlingguy/drupal-pi.git && cd drupal-pi`
-  2. Copy `example.config.yml` to `config.yml` and `example.inventory` to `inventory`.
+  1. Copy `example.inventory` to `inventory`.
+  1. (Optional) Create a `config.yml` and override any settings from `default.config.yml` as needed.
-  3. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
+  1. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
-  4. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`
+  1. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`

 After a few minutes, the playbook should complete successfully, and you should have Drupal running on your Raspberry Pi, accessible via `http://localhost/`

 To be able to access the site from other computers on your network (e.g. by accessing `http://www.drupalpi.test/`, [add an entry to your local hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) like `[ip-of-raspberry-pi]  www.drupalpi.test`.

+> **NOTE**: For best security, you should create a `config.yml` file and at least override any `password` settings from the `default.config.yml` file (e.g. `mysql_root_password` and `drupal_db_password`).

 ### Installing using another host with Ansible installed

 You can run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!).

   1. Change the `inventory` file to use the Pi's IP address instead of `127.0.0.1`.
-  2. Make sure you have your SSH private key configured for the `pi` account on the Pi (I use `ssh-copy-id` to copy my ID to the Pi).
+  1. Make sure you have your SSH private key configured for the `pi` account on the Pi (I use `ssh-copy-id` to copy my ID to the Pi).
-  3. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
+  1. Install required Ansible roles: `ansible-galaxy install -r requirements.yml`
-  4. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`
+  1. Run the Ansible playbook: `ansible-playbook -i inventory main.yml`

 Note: If you have a headless Raspberry Pi and would like to find it's IP address, one way of doing so is to use a tool like [Fing](https://www.fingbox.com/features)).